ENGN2912B-2018/ex06p2/README.md

 ## Generate a statically linked library

-Functions refererenced by a program to a statically linked library are resolved at compile time.
+Functions referenced by a program to a statically linked library are resolved at compile time.
 In Linux, static libraries contain the name `lib<name>.a`.
 In Windows, static libraries are named `<name>.lib`.

 To build both the main executable and static library, run the following commands: